 UGE is a New York-based end-to-end solar solutions provider.
 UGE has developed over 700 MW of projects over the past decade.
 The company has recently changed its business model from develop and flip to develop and hold.
 The company has two main lines of business, the first being development of solar projects for ownership by UGE and the second being fee income for turn-key solar solutions for customers.
 The company has a resilient business model as revenues from solar projects are very predictable, thus allowing the company to borrow against revenues from existing projects to fund expansions without taking too much risk or expensive debt.
 Furthermore, the company has a very asset-light business model.

 In the first quarter of the year, the company reported revenue growth of 59% and a gross margin of 23%.
 UGE currently has an order backlog of $130 million and has plans to scale power assets and annual project development capacity to 100MW by 2024.
-According to the company, each MW provides between $0.5 million-$1 million in net asset value and $200,000 in annual recurring revenue.
-Thus, the projected 2024 asset value is $100 million and annual solar revenue is $20 million compared to current solar assets of $1.2 million and solar revenues of just $26000.
-Therefore, the company can be a multi-bagger if the company is successful in executing its plan.
+According to the company, each MW provides between $0.5-$1 million in net asset value and $200,000 in annual recurring revenue.
+Thus, the projected 2024 asset value is $100 million, and annual solar revenue is $20 million compared to current solar assets of $1.2 million and solar revenues of just $26000.
+Therefore, the company can be a multi-bagger if it successfully executes its plan.

 2. Aurora Solar Technologies (CVE: ACU)

-Aurora Solar Technologies is a producer of industrial equipment that is used in large-scale manufacturing of solar panels called in-line quality control systems.
+Aurora Solar Technologies produces industrial equipment used in the large-scale manufacturing of solar panels called in-line quality control systems.
 As solar cell manufacturing is a complex process, the company’s products help manufacturers detect variations and faults in the assembly line.
 To do this, the company’s infrared spectroscopy sensors that are linked to proprietary software are fitted along the assembly line, thus allowing real-time quality control.

-Aurora has a very unique revenue model; it charges customers between 5%-10% of the cost savings delivered by their product.
-The company has been severely hit during the pandemic and posted a $1.3 million loss in FY20.
-The company claims savings of $10 million for each customer per year, translating to $0.5 million-$1 million revenue per customer for Aurora.
-The company recently got its first customers and their claims of revenues will be tested over the next few quarters.
+Aurora has a unique revenue model; it charges customers between 5%-10% of the cost savings delivered by their product.
+Unfortunately, the company was severely hit during the pandemic and posted a $1.3 million loss in FY20.
+The company claims savings of $10 million for each customer per year, translating to $0.5-$1 million revenue per customer for Aurora.
+The company recently got its first customers, and their claims of revenues will be tested over the next few quarters.
 Investors should keep an eye on this one.

 3. Clear Blue Technologies International

 Clear Blue Technologies is a manufacturer of turn-key off-grid wireless power solutions.
 The company’s products, known as mission-critical devices, are vault-shaped devices with a deployable solar array on top and a battery inside.
-Their products are commonly used in obscure areas where no power infrastructure exists, such as forests, mining sites, deserts.
-The use-case is typically for powering 5G towers, satellite internet ground stations, obscure surveillance equipment, etc. Their products come with their own device management software that allows owners/users to configure and operate the device from anywhere in the world.
+Their products are commonly used in obscure areas with no power infrastructure, such as forests, mining sites, and deserts.
+The use-case is typically for powering 5G towers, satellite internet ground stations, obscure surveillance equipment, etc. Their products come with device management software that allows owners/users to configure and operate the device from anywhere in the world.

 The company recently announced deals in the US to power street lights on obscure roads and a slew of trial orders from telecom operators in African countries like Uganda and Nigeria.

-Clear Blue was profitable in 2020 despite the pandemic and grew their revenues by 45% YoY in Q1 2021 and their Trailing Twelve Month revenues are up 87%.
+Clear Blue was profitable in 2020 despite the pandemic and grew their revenues by 45% YoY in Q1 2021, and their Trailing Twelve Month revenues are up 87%.
 The company has a high gross margin of 31.5%.
-We believe this is a great microcap bet for investors as Clear Blue doesn’t have to compete on price due to a differentiated offering and has great headroom to grow.
+We believe this is an excellent microcap bet for investors as Clear Blue doesn’t have to compete on price due to a differentiated offering and has superior headroom to grow.

 4. Solar Alliance Energy (SOLR.V)

-Solar Alliance provides solar systems and infrastructure to residential and commercial clients in a variety of states.
+Solar Alliance provides solar systems and infrastructure to residential and commercial clients in various states.

 Why You Should Invest in Solar Stocks in Canada

-The rate at which solar panels are becoming cheaper has far outperformed analyst expectations made in the early 2000s when solar had just started gaining steam.
-Over the past decade, solar panel costs have gone down 90% while production has grown at a CAGR of 25%.
-The annual global solar market is projected to surpass $200 billion over the next 5 years which is why we believe solar stocks deserve a place in every investor’s portfolio.
+The rate at which solar panels are becoming cheaper had far outperformed analyst expectations made in the early 2000s when solar had just started gaining steam.
+Over the past decade, solar panel costs have gone down 90%, while production has grown at a CAGR of 25%.
+As a result, the annual global solar market is projected to surpass $200 billion over the next five years, which is why we believe solar stocks deserve a place in every investor’s portfolio.